sfdcpdx/Home-AssistantConfig/README.md

 5) If both builds pass (still working on using staged builds correctly with Travis), merge changes with remote Master repo.
 Current state: merge occurs if any builds pass.
 6) Email fires off to report build results, if they passed, I know the merge is complete.
 If not, I don’t need to worry about Master being affected by my recent push.
 7) At any point I’m ready to update HA server config, I open the App on my phone or laptop and click my ‘Get Latest Config’ button.
-    a) I thought about using pull requests, and various other git permutations, like rebasing, but overall have discovered with one contributor from one machine, it just kinda works.
-Please excuse my horrendously messy commit history though, I finally figured out that I should test my CI build stuff in temporary branches only….